donaldsonlab/PPT-Chamber/README.md

 ![alt text](images/PPT.JPG)

 The walls of this chamber are laser cut out of clear 3/16" acrylic sheets, painted matte white where needed, and assembled using plastic cement.
-The files used on the laser cutters are located in the [DXF}(dxf) directory.
+The files used on the laser cutters are located in the [DXF](/DXF) directory.
 To optimize the nesting of parts on as few acrylic sheets as possible, we use an open source software called
 [Deepnest](https://deepnest.io/).
 We 3D print the hole cover clips on a Zortrax M200 Plus FDM printer with PLA, ABS, or Z-ULTRAT filament.
 The .STL file for this is in the
-[STL}(STL) folder along with a [PPT_cornerBracket](PPT_cornerBracket.STL) file, which is just used to hold the corners of the chamber together while glueing.
+[STL](/STL) folder along with a [PPT_cornerBracket](/STL/PPT_cornerBracket.STL) file, which is just used to hold the corners of the chamber together while glueing.

 |       Bill of Materials      |